- [Total: 5 Average: 2]

 |Budget: $75 million||Financed by: FOX|

-After Monkeybone was taken away from director Henry Selick, it was delayed numerous times, then shuffled around the release calendar and finally dumped on February 23, 2001.
-It opened against the flop 3000 Miles to Graceland.
+After Monkeybone was taken away from director Henry Selick (The Nightmare Before Christmas), it was delayed numerous times, then shuffled around the release calendar and finally dumped on February 23, 2001.
+Moviegoers were also offered up more garbage that weekend with 3000 Miles to Graceland.
 FOX invested little into a marketing campaign and booked Monkeybone into 1,722 theaters and it pulled in a disastrous $2,685,078 — placing #11 for the weekend led by Hannibal in its third frame.
 The few auds who showed up, gave the pic a toxic C cinemascore and it sank 57.9% in its second weekend to $1,130,071.
 Monkeybone bombed out of theaters after only five weeks with $5,411,999.

 FOX also dumped the film overseas, where it pulled in just $2.2 million.
 In a quarter investor report, News Corp. chief operating officer Peter Chernin singled out Monkeybone as “a leftover from the last administration and a residual hangover from animation.”
 Chernin was referring to Fox Animation, which shuttered after the poor box office of Titan A.E.
 Monkeybone and Say It Isn’t So severely dented the fiscal quarter and it was expected that FOX wrote-down the entire production costs of both films.
 Bill Mechanic produced Selick’s lovely follow up stop-motion feature Coraline (2009).